parsaM110/c-course/README.md

 int data;  // is also define (memory allocation is done)
 ```

-variabels can become grabage if stored in heap or stack | not in global or BSS
+variables can become garbage if stored in heap or stack | not in global or BSS

 Storage class says where & when something in class is going to live:
 - Storage
 - Initial : initial value
-- Scope : where we can see the variable (.eg we can see it only in main fucntion)
+- Scope : where we can see the variable (.eg we can see it only in main function)
 - Lifetime : when did it wake up and we it dies

 Storage Class:
-- Auto ->  Stack, everything stored in Stack is initialed as Garbage(everything was there become intial value, C doesn't make it 0), Block, Block,
+- Auto ->  Stack, everything stored in Stack is initialed as Garbage(everything was there become initial value, C doesn't make it 0), Block, Block(auto in cpp means auto detect variable type)
 - Extern -> Data Segment/BSS(are part of binary image of program) , your initial value or 0, Global, Start2End
 - Static -> DS/BSS , 0 , Global->G/L->Block, Start2End
+- Register -> CPU, Garbage, Block, Block
+- Dynamic memory initialization (Heap) -> no storage class | no lifetime | no visibility -> everything is manual(c doing nothing)
+> Static for global is used for sharing data in multi thread(it makes race condition | you should use Mutex or Semaphore)

+-  External used in library and module development
+- best to avoid static and external variables  because data is stored is DS(data segment) binary size become big and causes race condition and cause security issues | but good in speed

+- Auto var when {} closed data is removed and we got no memory leaks
-- Register
+- Register used for speed concerns
+- don't communicate using data, use data in communication (don't allocate a part of RAM to a memory and tell all to go and work with here, instead we take a part of RAM and passes to those who needs it)(don't memory share use communication (message queue, ipc, socket) and if you need to share in 2 thread, use partitioning )
+- for example in matrix multiplication (use half part for one and the other for the next and then sum it up| it is hard? yes! implementation is effing hard)
+- `volatile` a variable : don't let compiler optimize the variable and change it(used in embedded system | graphic memory is a memory mapper, it is volatile, hardware is managing it, don't touch it, software is only using it)
+- we don't have function signature in c, we have in cpp for methods in class